 Mackie EM-USB review: What is it?

-With USB microphones gaining in popularity thanks to podcasting and their simple connectivity philosophy – they really are plug n play (or plug n record) – many of the big guns in the audio industry are now offering some exceptional and low cost models.
+With USB microphones gaining in popularity thanks to podcasting and their simple connectivity philosophy – they really are plug n play (or plug n record) – many of the big guns in the audio industry are now offering some exceptional, low cost budget podcasting microphones.
 Mackie has over 30 years of experience producing pro audio gear and has a complete range of microphones in the form of the EleMent Series, and the Mackie EM-USB on test here looks like one of the series' stand-out options.

 There are four USB microphones in the EleMent series: the entry-level 91CU, and the higher end Chromium and Carbon models that both offer selectable polar patterns which means they offer great flexibility for many recording situations.
 However, the EM-USB reviewed here represents not only great value but it is also the general purpose, do-it-all model in the EleMent range.
 It is aimed at remote workers, home learners and studio owners plus, of course, podcasters and live streamers.

 Like the other USB models, EM-USB is a condenser mic so very much suited to detailed studio tasks and vocal recording.
 You wouldn't want to take it far out of the studio, mind; condensers like this are not suited so much to the rough and tumble of life on the road, although Mackie also offers a dynamic non USB Element in the form of the great value EM-89 D if you are in need of a live mic option for more rugged tasks.

 EM-USB, says Mackie, has everything you need in one package so comes with a tripod mount which makes it easy to set up on your desk, plus a mic clip and USB C cable.
 You also get a decent set of software which includes Pro Tools First and a bundle of plugins (for Pro Tools and Tracktion Waveform) should you require extra DAW recording and sound effects like EQ, reverb and compression.